 - A. Outdoor public address or loudspeaker systems are prohibited. - B. Rental or sale of motor vehicles is prohibited, unless otherwise permitted as a primary use in the subject Zone District. - C. Fuel pumps and permitted accessory trailer storage need not be enclosed, except in a RX Zone District. - D. All discarded parts and materials shall be deposited into a completely enclosed container concealed from adjacent properties. - E. Vehicles being serviced or stored for customers shall not be parked on streets, alleys, public sidewalks or public park strips. - The use shall be provided with barriers of such dimensions that occupants of adjacent structures are not unreasonably disturbed, either by day or night, by the movement of vehicles; outdoor lighting shall be arranged so it neither unreasonably disturbs occupants of adjacent residential properties nor interferes with traffic. - G. All outdoor lighting shall be provided with full cut-off fixtures.
-The use shall extinguish all outdoor lighting that is not fully shielded at close of business or 11:00 p.m., whichever is earlier. - H. Trailer rentals are permitted as an accessory use subject to the following limitations: - One trailer is permitted on the zone lot for each 4,000 square feet of land area in the zone lot, not, however, exceeding 5 trailers at any one time; and - 2.
-Each trailer shall not exceed 8 feet in height, length and width. - A single bay car wash containing either manual or automatic equipment is permitted as an accessory use subject to compliance with the accessory use standards in Division 11.7, Accessory Use Limitations, and in Division 11.10, Uses Accessory to Nonresidential Uses - Limitations. - J. An automobile services use may include the sale of compressed natural gas, liquefied petroleum, or other types of fuel for vehicles as regulated by the Denver Fire Code.
-Any above-
+The use shall extinguish all outdoor lighting that is not fully shielded at close of business or 11:00 p.m., whichever is earlier. - H. Trailer rentals are permitted as an accessory use subject to the following limitations: - One trailer is permitted on the zone lot for each 4,000 square feet of land area in the zone 1. lot, not, however, exceeding 5 trailers at any one time; and - 2.
+Each trailer shall not exceed 8 feet in height, length and width. - A single bay car wash containing either manual or automatic equipment is permitted as an accessory use subject to compliance with the accessory use standards in Division 11.7, Accessory Use Limitations, and in Division 11.10, Uses Accessory to Nonresidential Uses - Limitations. - An automobile services use may include the sale of compressed natural gas, liquefied petroleum, or other types of fuel for vehicles as regulated by the Denver Fire Code.
+Any aboveground fuel tanks shall be located a minimum of 1,000 feet from a protected use, as "protected use" is defined by the Denver Fire Code.